mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In particular, MLS maintains the members view of the tree in such a way as to maintain the _tree invariant_:

-    The secret value and private key for a node in the tree are known to a member of the group if and only if that member's leaf is a descendent of the node or equal to it.
+    The private key for a node in the tree is known to a member of the group if and only if that member's leaf is a descendant of the node or equal to it.

-In other words, each member holds the secrets for nodes in its direct path, and no others.
+In other words, each member holds the private keys for nodes in its direct path, and no others.

 ## Ratchet Tree Updates

-Nodes in a tree are always updated along the "direct path" from a leaf to the root.
+Nodes in a tree are always updated along the direct path from a leaf to the root.
 The generator of the update chooses a random secret value "path_secret[0]", and generates a sequence of "path secrets", one for each node from the leaf to the root.
 That is,